JACK'S ENGLISH PARADISE

 »

+A negative slang expression that describes a person who does strange and crazy things.
 “My physics professor is a real nut job.
 He teaches with his back to us and he puts his shoes on the wrong feet.”